georgesutphin/MCB585-2023/_episodes/02-class-R-data-types-structures.md

 &nbsp;

-Other ways to construct a matrix
+Another way to construct a matrix is to assign values to the `dim` attribute:

 ~~~